 Organic Photovoltaic Materials and Devices

 Indoor photovoltaics (iPV) can harvest ambient light to power the internet of things.
 Building integrated photovoltaics (BIPV) can transmit certain portions of the color spectrum as solar windows, greenhouses, and mobile architectures.
-We are interested in the structure-property relationships of materials, device photophysics, and long-term stability, including color retention.
+We are interested in the structure-property relationships of materials, device photophysics, and long-term stability.

 Organic Bioelectronics for Wearable Sweat Sensors